AEW Revolution (2022)

 The 2022 Revolution was the third annual Revolution professional wrestling pay-per-view (PPV) event produced by All Elite Wrestling (AEW).
-It took place on Sunday, March 6, 2022, at the Addition Financial Arena in Orlando, Florida.
+It took place on March 6, 2022, at the Addition Financial Arena in Orlando, Florida.
 The event aired through traditional PPV providers, as well as Bleacher Report in the United States and FITE TV internationally.
-It was the culmination of a three-day event, which began with a live episode of Friday Night Rampage on March 4 and then a fan fest on March 5, both held at the same venue as Revolution.
+It was the culmination of a three-day event, which began with a live episode of Rampage on March 4 and a fan fest on March 5, both held at the same venue.

 Twelve matches were contested at the event, including three on The Buy In pre-show.
 In the main event, "Hangman" Adam Page defeated Adam Cole to retain the AEW World Championship.
 In other prominent matches, CM Punk defeated MJF in a Dog Collar match, Jon Moxley defeated Bryan Danielson, and Wardlow won the Face of the Revolution ladder match.

 The event was met with positive reviews from critics, and featured the AEW debuts of Swerve Strickland and William Regal.